grayghostvisuals/practice-git/README.md

 ```bash
 git rm --cached <file names>
 ```
-Won't be deleted from your file system just keeps the local changes still
+Won't be deleted from your file system, but keeps the local changes still.

-###Help
+### Help
 ```bash
 git help
 ```